 Hyperparathyroidism is a condition wherein the parathyroid glands create too much parathyroid hormone.
 This can cause the levels of calcium in the blood to rise, which, without treatment, can lead to a number of problems.

 People typically have four parathyroid glands.
 These are small glands located near the thyroid gland.
-The parathyroid glands release parathyroid hormone, which is responsible for regulating the levels of calcium in the body.
+The parathyroid glands release

 This article will look at hyperparathyroidism in more detail, including its symptoms, causes, treatments, and possible risk factors.